CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 3 - Moons.md

   * Have orbits aligned to the **orbit** of the primary planet.
 (That is, the inclination to the planetary ecliptic is fixed.)
   * Have most of their precession resulting from the perturbation from the Sun.

-Thus it would be more appropriate to call these moons "equator-aligned moons" and "ecliptic-aligned moons" instead.
+Thus it would be more appropriate to call these moons "Equator-aligned moons" and "Ecliptic-aligned moons" instead.